FabricMC/fabric-docs/develop/items/custom-armor.md

 Technically, you don't need a dedicated class for your armor material, but it's good practice anyways with the number of static fields you will need.

-For this example, we'll create an `GuiditeArmorMaterial` class to store our static fields.
+For this example, we'll create a `GuiditeArmorMaterial` class to store our static fields.

 ### Base Durability {#base-durability}